mk322/in-context-learning-factors/README.md

 ﻿# 499G1/590G1 Final Project Report

 ## Abstract
 Large pretrained language model has gained more and more attention in recent years.
-Not only because of their representation power and superior performance with traditional fine-tuning on various dataset, its ability of generalizing to new task with "in-context learning" opened another path of Natural Language Processing (NLP) research.
+Not only because of their representation power and superior performance with traditigitonal fine-tuning on various dataset, its ability of generalizing to new task with "in-context learning" opened another path of Natural Language Processing (NLP) research.

 There has been various techniques proposed to improve the performance under prompting setup.
 Those techniques are generally referred as "prompt engineering".
 Motivated by a recent paper [2], in this project we test various aspect of prompt to see what matters for the performance of in-context learning.